MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 With cloud flow run history in Dataverse, you can apply the extensibility of [Dataverse](/power-apps/maker/data-platform/) to track the results of your cloud flow executions at scale.
 With this feature, you can use the power of Dataverse’s common data architecture, including [Role-Based Access Control (RBAC)](/power-platform/admin/wp-security-cds#role-based-security), to manage the [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data.
 Only solution cloud flows, with their definitions in Dataverse, can have their run history stored in Dataverse.

 As part of this feature, each cloud flow execution has an entry in the table [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun).
-This is using Dataverse’s nonrelational database, [elastic tables](/power-apps/maker/data-platform/create-edit-elastic-tables), to store the cloud flow run history.
+This feature is using Dataverse’s nonrelational database, [elastic tables](/power-apps/maker/data-platform/create-edit-elastic-tables), to store the cloud flow run history.

 > [!IMPORTANT]
 >- This is a preview feature.